Panthera spelaea: Description

-Carvings and cave paintings of cave lions, which were discovered in the Lascaux and Chauvet Caves in France, were dated to 15,000 to 17,000 years old.
+Carvings and cave paintings of cave lions, which were discovered in the Lascaux and Chauvet Caves in France, dating to the Upper Paleolithic.
 A drawing in the Chauvet cave depicts two cave lions walking together.
 The one in the foreground is slightly smaller than the one in the background, which has been drawn with a scrotum and without a mane.
 Such cave paintings suggest that male cave lions completely lacked manes, or at most had very small manes.